Testing and examination

 Testing in the field

 Field testing is done to determine thresholds and training zones under real conditions.
 Testing in the field is done during the exercise or sport that is relevant to the individual.
 During field testing, the ECG is measured wirelessly throughout the activity.
-At individually set intervals, blood pressure, lactate and blood sugar are measured to get a comprehensive picture of the body’s reaction in physical activity.
+Blood pressure, lactate and blood sugar are measured at individually set intervals to get a comprehensive picture of the body’s reaction in physical activity.

 Body Composition Analysis (BCA)